 Where volumes could appear overwhelming, they have been cozied up – the slatted timber ceiling within the double-volume entrance divides the overhead space while allowing shards of light to penetrate it from the skylight above.
 Such shadow play continues in the dining room, where a Venetian glass lighting feature, resembling a cascading waterfall, re ects and refracts rainbows of illumination across the open- plan living area.

 ‘The aim was to create a contemporary space that was comfortable in its minimalism,’ explains Mark of the uncluttered living room interior that is at once chic and welcoming.
 Large, angular leather sofas are o set by rounded solid-timber co ee tables and a Riva cedarwood swivel chair, while the brazenness of the clad honed stone finds solace in the softness of owing linen curtains and plush woolen rugs.
-Such textural appeal continues around the dining area, where Sisal wallpaper complements a French oak table by master craftsman Pierre Cronje.
+Such textural appeal continues around the dining area, where Sisal wallpaper complements a French oak table by primary craftsman Pierre Cronje.

 The organic edges of this centerpiece are contrasted by linear suede seating by Minotti, maintaining visual appeal through the curvature of each piece of furniture.